Snowboarding Gear Necessities, For Your First Time On The Mountain

 The Snowboard Itself

 Now we get to the fun post, the snowboard itself.
-By now you’ve probably seen me put links to other posts and that’ll happen here as well.
-However there’s a few quick questions we can go over here too.
+By now you’ve probably seen me put links to other posts.
+That’ll happen here as well.
+However, there are a few quick questions to go over here too.

-What Kind Of Snowboarder Are You?
-Are you going to ride park, the resort, or everywhere?
+What Kind Of Snowboarder will you be?
+Will you hit up terrain parks, cruise the resort, or shred everywhere?

 - Grab A Snowboard and stand it on its tail next to you.
 When the top of it is between your chin and nose.
-It’s around the correct length.
-(I ride shorter but its a preference)
+That’s the correct length.
+(I ride shorter but it is a preference)

-- Get something with softer flex, it’s more forgiving for beginners and you’ll have a better time.
-Harder flex is great and responsive, but it’s better when you know what you’re doing.
+- Get something with a softer flex, it’s more forgiving for beginners and you’ll have a better time.

-My Current Favorite Snowboard Companies are GNU for snowboards, ride for all my binding needs, and DC for epic boots.
+My Favorite Companies are GNU for snowboards, ride for all my binding needs, and DC for epic boots.

-My opinions might change, but currently I love these companies.
+My opinions might change, but I currently love these companies.
 They make great gear and I’ve had epic experiences with them all.
-I’ll probably create and epic snowboarding gear page sometime in the future where I can talk about awesome companies too.
+I’ll probably create an epic snowboarding gear page sometime in the future where I can talk about awesome companies too.

 Don’t Forget To Subscribe Below